 After researching the local currency and travel money tips, you may find that it becomes obvious which travel money option you should take.
 However don’t settle for just the one!
 Pick a combination of at least of your two best options.
 The reason for this is simple but wise: always pack a back-up so you won’t get stranded while on holiday.
 Should you lose your wallet with the travel card in it, you will still have your credit card and some cash stashed away in your luggage to tide you over until you receive your replacement card.
 Always leave your spare credit card in the hotel safe, and never keep all your travel money together in one place.

 Plus, certain products work better for different situations.
 While a prepaid card might be good for day-to-day transactions, a credit card might be a good option for larger or emergency purchases.

 Tip: Open up an account with an international bank.
-Some are Citibank or HSBC so that you can gain access without fees in some countries and it might just save you should something happen.
+Some are Citi or HSBC so that you can gain access without fees in some countries and it might just save you should something happen.

 Prepare cash beforehand.

 If cash features as an option in your ideal travel money combination, it would be smart to get some local currency before you go.
 The reason for this is also precautionary.
 Even though you’re planning to get cash out at the ATM upon arrival, and you already know better than to do your currency exchange at any airport, the last thing you want is to find yourself stuck in a foreign place with no money for transport because the ATM machine is busted.
 That said, we recommend always having a little local currency in cash no matter what your preferred travel money choice—so you can get a drink from the vendor or tip your taxi driver if you wanted.